abmantha/CarND-Behavioral-Cloning-P3/writeup.md

 RELU activations were used on all convolutional layers.

 #### 2. Attempts to reduce overfitting in the model
 I did not apply any attempts to reduce overfitting in this model.
 In previous versions of this model, I used Dropout layers, additional max pool layers, and ELU units, as per the recommendation of the well-known model by [comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py).
-However, I found that these additions were leading to overfitting and incorrect driving behavior.
+However, I found that though these additions were leading to smaller and smaller training and validation losses, they were certainly leading to incorrect driving behavior, which is what matters.

 Here is a screenshot of my AWS EC2 console displaying training and validation losses.